Charles II of England: Early life, civil war and exile

-Charles II was born at St James's Palace on 29 May 1630, eldest surviving son of Charles I, king of England, Scotland and Ireland, and his wife Henrietta Maria, sister of Louis XIII of France.
-Charles was their second child, the first being a son born about a year before who died within a day.
-He was baptised on 27 June in the Chapel Royal by William Laud, a future Archbishop of Canterbury, and during his infancy was supervised by the Protestant Countess of Dorset.
+Charles was born at St James's Palace on 29 May 1630.
+He was the eldest surviving son of Charles I, king of England, Scotland and Ireland, and his wife Henrietta Maria of France, sister of King Louis XIII.
+Charles was their second child (the first being a son born about a year before, who had died within a day).
+He was baptised on 27 June in the Chapel Royal by William Laud, a future archbishop of Canterbury, and during his infancy was supervised by the Protestant Countess of Dorset.
 His godparents included his maternal uncle Louis XIII and maternal grandmother, Marie de' Medici, the Dowager Queen of France, both of whom were Catholics.
-At birth, Charles automatically became Duke of Cornwall and Duke of Rothesay, along with several other associated titles.
+At birth, Charles automatically became Duke of Cornwall and Duke of Rothesay, and the possessor of several other associated titles.
 At or around his eighth birthday, he was designated Prince of Wales, though he was never formally invested.